 Welcome to borscht heaven!

 Serve alongside some crusty bread and a dollop of sour cream if desired!
+Fresh dill also goes very well in the soup or on top of each bowl served.

 Notes: Keep in mind, as with all my recipes.
 If you want to make more or less of this soup, simple adjust the serving size in the ingredients section above and the servings will automatically adjust for you.